orassayag/nodejs-learning-v2/README.md

 Clone the application to your computer.
 Steps to view the solution:
 1. Open server application on IDE (I use VSCode).
-2. In the terminal: npm i
+2. In the terminal run: 'npm i'.
-3. In the terminal: npm start
+3. In the terminal run: 'npm start'.

 READ THE FOLLOWING SETTINGS BEFORE YOU BEGIN:

 -Instructions & How to use:
-In the terminal: npm start
+In the terminal run: 'npm start'.

-Happy testing! :)
+Happy testing! :).

 ### Prerequisites